Camp Nama: Investigation and inter-agency conflict

 The reports of abuses inside Camp Nama were said to have outraged even seasoned CIA, FBI and DIA investigators accustomed to dealing with non-cooperative and hostile detainees, and to have provoked a culture clash between agencies and groups involved with the facility.
 By early 2004, one of Defense Secretary Donald H. Rumsfeld's top aides, Under-Secretary for Defense Intelligence Stephen A. Cambone, ordered a subordinate, DIA head Vice Adm.
 Lowell E. Jacoby to "get to the bottom" of any misconduct.

 By June 25, 2004, Admiral Jacoby wrote a two-page memo to Cambone, in which he described a series of complaints, including a May 2004 incident in which a DIA interrogator said he witnessed task force soldiers punch a detainee hard enough to require medical help.
 The DIA officer took photos of the injuries, but a supervisor confiscated them, the memo said.
-The memo provoked an angry reaction from Mr. Cambone.
+The memo provoked an angry reaction from Cambone.
 "Get to the bottom of this immediately.
-This is not acceptable," Mr. Cambone said in a handwritten note on June 26, 2004, to his top deputy, Lt.
+This is not acceptable," Cambone said in a handwritten note on June 26, 2004, to his top deputy, Lt.
 Gen. William G. Boykin.
 "In particular, I want to know if this is part of a pattern of behavior by TF 6-26."

 According to The New York Times article, General Boykin had earlier said (on March 17) through a spokesman that he told Mr. Cambone he had found no pattern of misconduct with the task force.
-The article does not provide further detail on Boykin's response to the investigation after Cambone's and Jacoby's intervention in June, 2004.
+The article does not provide further detail on Boykin's response to the investigation after Cambone's and Jacoby's intervention in June 2004.